-Matt Bowman serves as senior counsel for Alliance Defending Freedom, where he focuses on the impact of administrative law on religious freedom, the sanctity of life, and family.
-He most recently joined ADF in December 2020.
+Matt Bowman serves as senior counsel and director of regulatory practice for Alliance Defending Freedom, where he leads the team focusing on the impact of administrative law on religious freedom, the sanctity of life, and family.

 From 2017 to 2020, Bowman was a senior executive service appointee in the Trump administration, serving the U.S. Department of Health and Human Services as Deputy General Counsel, and then in the Office for Civil Rights.
 Prior to joining HHS, Bowman was an accomplished litigator at ADF for over ten years.
 He filed and argued NIFLA v.
 Becerra in the lower federal courts, a case where the Supreme Court later protected the free speech of pro-life pregnancy centers.
 In 2012 Bowman obtained the first court order blocking Obamacare’s abortion pill mandate in Newland v.
 Sebelius.
 He went on to win several similar cases, including for March for Life and Tyndale House Publishers, and served as co-counsel in Conestoga Wood Specialties v.
 Burwell.